 All our musicians regularly enjoy high levels of success in local music festivals and external graded music examinations.
 Outstanding individuals often receive music scholarships to prestigious independent Senior Schools.

 St John’s has an extensive range of extra-curricular musical activities which develop, stretch and challenge the individual abilities of the boys.
 Numerous concerts are chronicled in The Lamb and the School Magazine.
 Weekly rehearsals culminate in both internal and external concerts.
 Recent external performance engagements have included performing for the Lord Mayor’s Show, Young Voices at Wembley Arena and Merchant Taylors’ Hall in the City of London.
 Boys collaborate with other Prep Schools for an orchestral afternoon at Merchant Taylors’ School and a joint concert with other schools across the Merchant Taylors’ Educational Trust to give an experience of musical life at Senior School.

 Dramatic performing is another way to build the confidence of the boys and they give their first performances within weeks of starting school.
 The Pre-Prep boys read and sing at harvest performances in the autumn term, and each class puts on a Christmas Play for parents and friends.

 As boys progress through the school, the opportunities to be involved in full-scale dramatic productions increase.
-A short play presented by boys in Years 5-7 normally forms the second half of the Arts Evening in the autumn term.
-Junior boys involved in Drama Club spend the first two terms of the year learning performing skills before working towards a play which is put on at Easter.
+A short play presented by boys in Years 5 and 7 normally forms the second half of the Arts Evening in the autumn term.
+Junior boys involved in Drama Club spend the first two terms of the year learning performance skills before working towards a play which is performed at the end of the spring term.